When Your AI Code Agent Becomes an RCE Engine

 Prompt injection is considered the number one vulnerability in LLM systems.
 Research on real development tools shows agents can be manipulated via tool poisoning, leading to unauthorized execution.

-• injected instructions in code and docs
+• follows instructions embedded in code comments or documentation

-Takeaway #
+Takeaway

 The moment your agent can execute commands, your repository becomes an attack surface.